Is there "Secret Sauce'' in Large Language Model Development?: Detailed Data Collection Process

 \paragraph{TIGER Labs.} TIGER Labs, the creator of the MMLU-Pro benchmark, maintains its own leaderboard that reports scores for both proprietary and open-weight models.
 These scores are either produced under the same benchmark specifications used by Hugging Face (5-shot prompting) or are self-reported by model developers.
 Although self-reported results are not ideal, the added coverage of large open-weight and proprietary models is highly valuable.
 We therefore append 87 additional models from TIGER Labs to our dataset.

 \paragraph{Epoch AI.} Epoch AI reports MATH Level 5 benchmark scores for a wide range of models, complementing the scores available on the Hugging Face Leaderboard and TIGER Labs.
 We use the Epoch AI Benchmarking Hub to obtain results for proprietary and larger open-weight models that are missing from the Hugging Face data, analogous to how TIGER Labs supplements MMLU-Pro coverage.
 A limitation is that Epoch AI reports 0-shot performance, whereas the Hugging Face Leaderboard uses 4-shot prompting.
 However, because we use the MATH Level 5 benchmark only as a robustness check, this discrepancy is not central to our analysis.
-We add 43 additional models from Epoch AI.
+In total, we added benchmark data for 11 additional models from Epoch AI.

 \paragraph{Life Architect AI.} To further supplement our dataset, we also use the LifeArchitect.AI models table.
 Although the parameter and dataset token counts are estimates, we believe that they provide a general approximation of the FLOPs used to train the model.
-We add 49 additional models with dataset size and parameter counts from LifeArchitect.AI.
+We add 16 additional models with dataset size and parameter counts from LifeArchitect.AI.

 \paragraph{Hand-collected data from publications.} To complement our data with dataset token counts, we first examined Hugging Face model cards to identify cases where creators reported this information.
 For models not hosted on Hugging Face, or when token counts were missing, we reviewed the corresponding model release papers.
 For example, the token count for Qwen-2.5 was obtained directly from its release paper.
 When possible, we recorded both pre-training and fine-tuning token counts, though most models do not disclose this level of detail.
 In practice, we define dataset size as the sum of pre-training and fine-tuning tokens; when fine-tuning tokens are unavailable, we use the pre-training token count alone.
 Because pre-training determines model weights, pre-training tokens are the most important measure for our purposes.\footnote{For the subsample of models with both pre-training and fine-tuning token information, regression results were insensitive to whether we use only base-model pre-training tokens or the sum of pre-training and fine-tuning tokens, as these values typically differ only modestly.} We also cross-checked all entries against third-party sources reporting dataset sizes, but because these often rely on speculative estimates, every model was manually verified following the procedure above.